SAPInsideTrackBrisbane/sitbne-site-generator/content/posts/2024-07-12/index.md

 In our day to day conversations with various members of the community, we find we're constantly discussing the future direction of SAP Development.

-The topics vary from things like:
+Topics vary from things like:
 - Should I learn CAP?
 - What's happening to all of my ABAP when I move to the cloud?
 - What does cloud really help to do, that I can't already do using ABAP?